jasonwust/unix/README.md

 # unix
-This is my code in OS contos when I learn 《unix环境高级编程》
+This is my code in OS contos 7 with studying linux